-- Note 1 This rule is no way affects the obligation on the part of witnesses to attend punctually at the time for which they are summoned. - Note 2 Not only the names of the witnesses entered in the lists mentioned in this rule but also of those whose names though not so entered are actually examined will find entry in the Register of attendance of witnesses which is to be filled up by the Bench Clerk. - 67.
-The convenience of lawyers shall not ordinarily be regarded as a good lawyers no ground for ground for adjourning a case.
+Note 1 - This rule is no way affects the obligation on the part of witnesses to attend punctually at the time for which they are summoned.

+Note 2 - Not only the names of the witnesses entered in the lists mentioned in this rule but also of those whose names though not so entered are actually examined will find entry in the Register of attendance of witnesses which is to be filled up by the Bench Clerk.

+67. The convenience of lawyers shall not ordinarily be regarded as a good ground for adjourning a case.